janpeter19/BPL_YEAST_COB_Batch/README.md

 idea of constrained-based modelling.
 This example was originally presented usering an ODE-model but can can as well be described in terms of constraint-based modelling.
 The simulations are done with FMU in combination with the Python package Optlang that is used for calculating the the metabolic flow rates at each time instant.
-A so-called "Direct Approaich" is used.
+A so-called "Direct Approach" is used.
 Below a diagram that is obtained in the notebook.

 ![](Fig_BPL_YEAST_COB_Batch.png)